Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 Wanfo Cave

-Wanfo Cave, or Ten Thousand Buddhas Cave, finished in 680 and supported by a female court official of the Tang Dynasty, has over 15,000 about 4 centimeters tall Buddha figures.
+Wanfo Cave, or Ten Thousand Buddhas Cave, finished in 680 and supported by a female court official of the Tang Dynasty, has over 15,000 Buddha figures, each around 4 centimeters tall.

-Longmen Grottoes are carved on Longmen Mountains next to Yi River, in Luoyang City.
+Longmen Grottoes are carved in the Longmen Mountains next to the Yi River in Luoyang City.

 -